Krill

-Krill are considered an important trophic level connection – near the bottom of the food chain.
-They feed on phytoplankton and (to a lesser extent) zooplankton, yet also are the main source of food for many larger animals.
-In the Southern Ocean, one species, the Antarctic krill, Euphausia superba, makes up an estimated biomass of around 379,000,000 tonnes, making it among the species with the largest total biomass.
+Krill are considered an important trophic level connection near the bottom of the food chain.
+They feed on phytoplankton and, to a lesser extent, zooplankton, and are also the main source of food for many larger animals.
+In the Southern Ocean, one species, the Antarctic krill, makes up an estimated biomass of around 379 million tonnes, making it among the species with the largest total biomass.
 Over half of this biomass is eaten by whales, seals, penguins, seabirds, squid, and fish each year.
-Most krill species display large daily vertical migrations, thus providing food for predators near the surface at night and in deeper waters during the day.
+Most krill species display large daily vertical migrations, providing food for predators near the surface at night and in deeper waters during the day.

 Krill are fished commercially in the Southern Ocean and in the waters around Japan.
-The total global harvest amounts to 150,000–200,000 tonnes annually, most of this from the Scotia Sea.
-Most of the krill catch is used for aquaculture and aquarium feeds, as bait in sport fishing, or in the pharmaceutical industry.
-In Japan, the Philippines, and Russia, krill are also used for human consumption and are known as okiami (オキアミ) in Japan.
-They are eaten as camarones in Spain and Philippines.
-In the Philippines, krill are also known as alamang and are used to make a salty paste called bagoóng.
+The total global harvest amounts to 150,000–200,000 tonnes annually, mostly from the Scotia Sea.
+Most krill catch is used for aquaculture and aquarium feeds, as bait in sport fishing, or in the pharmaceutical industry.
+Krill are also used for human consumption in several countries.
+They are known as okiami (オキアミ) in Japan and as camarones in Spain and the Philippines.
+In the Philippines, they are also called alamang and are used to make a salty paste called bagoong.

-Krill are also the main prey of baleen whales, including the blue whale.
+Krill are also the main food for baleen whales, including the blue whale.

 Taxonomy

 Krill belong to the large arthropod subphylum, the Crustacea.
 The most familiar and largest group of crustaceans, the class Malacostraca, includes the superorder Eucarida comprising the three orders, Euphausiacea (krill), Decapoda (shrimp, prawns, lobsters, crabs), and the planktonic Amphionidacea.

 The order Euphausiacea comprises two families.
 The more abundant Euphausiidae contains 10 different genera with a total of 85 species.
 Of these, the genus Euphausia is the largest, with 31 species.
-The lesser known family, the Bentheuphausiidae, has only one species, Bentheuphausia amblyops, a bathypelagic krill living in deep waters below 1000 m.
+The lesser-known family, the Bentheuphausiidae, has only one species, Bentheuphausia amblyops, a bathypelagic krill living in deep waters below 1000 m.
 It is considered the most primitive extant krill species.

 Well-known species of the Euphausiidae of commercial krill fisheries include Antarctic krill (Euphausia superba), Pacific krill (E. pacifica) and Northern krill (Meganyctiphanes norvegica).